 Most of us here at M Global love our coffee.
 Sometimes it’s hard to imagine how we’d get through the day without that hot, revitalizing elixir.
 Coffee helps with productivity, reduces stress and increases alertness in the workplace.
 No wonder around 64% of Americans drink at least a cup of coffee a day!

-In celebration of National Coffee Day on September 29th, our team decided to explore its own coffee-drinking habits and settle an age-old debate: Black Coffee vs Cream & Sugar.
+In celebration of National Coffee Day, our team decided to explore its own coffee-drinking habits and settle an age-old debate: Black Coffee vs Cream & Sugar.

 Simple, strong, smooth.
 There’s an appealing draw to the no-frills candor of an honest cup of coffee in its purest form.

 Whether if it’s out of necessity, convenience, or lactose intolerance, pouring yourself a piping hot black coffee gives you the right of passage to scoff at those not willing—nay, not strong enough—to brave the muddy waters of an untainted cup of Joe.
 No matter your reasons, there are some undeniable benefits for taking your coffee black.